Jōganji River

-The Jōganji River (常願寺川, Jōganji-gawa) is a river in Toyama Prefecture, Japan, that flows through the city of Toyama as well as the town of Tateyama.
+The Jōganji River (常願寺川, Jōganji-gawa) is a Class A river in Toyama Prefecture, Japan, that flows through the city of Toyama as well as the town of Tateyama.
 The river was previously referred to as the Nii River (新川 Nii-kawa).

 Route

 The river originates in the Tateyama Mountains in the south-eastern area of the city of Toyama.
 From there, it flows north-west, helping form the border between Toyama and Tateyama.
 It then cuts through Toyama before emptying into Toyama Bay.